Judge's errors led to environmental assessment order of Grieg fish farm proposal, says N.L. government

 When the Conservatives were still in power they promised to buy a $45-million-dollar equity stake in Grieg's quarter of a billion dollar project.

 The current Liberal provincial government hasn't followed through on that promise.
-It says it's still considering whether it will make that investment or not.
+It said it's still considering whether it will make that investment or not.

-A coalition of groups that wants stricter regulation of the aquaculture industry says it would be a conflict of interest for the province to own part of the industry and regulate it.
+A coalition of groups that wants stricter regulation of the aquaculture industry said it would be a conflict of interest for the province to own part of the industry and regulate it.

 Chronology of the court battle